xiansurfer/learngit/readme.txt

-modifie readme for the second time
+modifie readme for the third time